BOM-98/FinTracker/documentation/user-stories/story-mapping.md

 **Acceptance Criteria:**

-- [ ] During onboarding, user is presented with theme options
+- [x] During onboarding, user is presented with theme options
-- [ ] Theme options include:
+- [x] Theme options include:
-  - [ ] Light mode
+  - [x] Light mode
-  - [ ] Dark mode
+  - [x] Dark mode
-  - [ ] System (automatically matches OS theme)
+  - [x] System (automatically matches OS theme)
-- [ ] Each theme option shows a visual preview
+- [ ] Each theme option shows a visual preview (only text descriptions provided)
-- [ ] User can select one theme
+- [x] User can select one theme
-- [ ] Default theme is "System"
+- [x] Default theme is "System"
-- [ ] Theme selection is optional (can skip with default)
+- [ ] Theme selection is optional (can skip with default) (all steps are required to proceed)
-- [ ] Selected theme is saved to user settings
+- [x] Selected theme is saved to user settings
-- [ ] Theme is immediately applied to the interface
+- [ ] Theme is immediately applied to the interface (needs verification)
-- [ ] User can change theme later in settings
+- [ ] User can change theme later in settings (NOT IMPLEMENTED - no settings page)
-- [ ] Theme preference persists across sessions
+- [x] Theme preference persists across sessions

 **Maybe App Reference:**